Elgenzay/kavacoast/README.md

   UNIQUE KEY `schedule_un` (`location`)
 ) ENGINE=InnoDB AUTO_INCREMENT=4 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;
 ```

 Password here should be the same as the `MYSQL_PASS` value in `/kava/.env` in the next step:
 ```mysql
 CREATE USER 'kava'@'%' IDENTIFIED BY '{MYSQL_PASS}';
 GRANT ALL PRIVILEGES ON kava.* TO 'kava'@'%';
 ```

+When setting up, you will need to populate the `id` and `location` fields for each location you want to add.
+The `location` fields should match the `name` value of the corresponding shift within `kava.elg.gg/web/static/resources/json/PublicData.json`.
+This is an identifier string, rather than a friendly name.
+It won't be visible to end users.
+After setting up, run the `k!weekly` bot command twice to initialize the remaining fields.

+To add bartenders, populate the `id` and `name` fields for each user, and set `hash` and `discord_id` to `0`.
+When `hash` is `0`, any password is valid when logging in.
+After the user is logged in, they can change their password on the dashboard.

 ## Set environment variables
 Create `kava.elg.gg/.env`: